-- they are on the panel as a representative of an organisation or interest group which already pays them; and/or - they are an elected member of Auckland Council or a member of the Independent Māori Statutory Board or an ex-officio member.
+- they are on the panel as a representative of an organisation or interest group which already pays them and/or - they are an elected member of Auckland Council or members of the Independent Māori Statutory Board.

-The council will reimburse all members for travel costs to attend scheduled panel meetings, in line with the Expenses Policy.
+The council will reimburse all members for travel costs to attend panel meetings, in line with the Expenses Policy.

-15. Staff support
+14. Staff support

-The panel is supported by the following council staff.
+The panel is supported by the following council staff: